alanjmrt94/ConsoleFilterNext/README.md

 ### 🛠️ Editing the Configuration File

 1. Go to the `config` folder in your Minecraft installation
-2. Open `consolefilter-common.toml`
+2. Open `consolefilternext-common.toml`
 3. Edit the values according to your needs

-For example, to filter all `INFO` messages from the `Server thread`, your `consolefilter-common.toml` should look like this:
+For example, to filter all `INFO` messages from the `Server thread`, your `consolefilternext-common.toml` should look like this:

 ````toml
 [general]